-Early notification (not likely to be funded/may or may not be funded/most likely to be funded) may be sent to applicants by in early 2022.
-The release of early notifications is dependent on the timing of peer review and availability of funding.
+Early notification (not likely to be funded/may or may not be funded/most likely to be funded) may be sent to applicants in early 2024.
+The release of early notifications is dependent on funding availability and on the timing of peer review and availability of funding.
 Applicants will be advised of any changes to program milestones via email.

-Official/final notifications will be sent to applicants by the end of May 2022 or an update on notifications will be provided. prior to that date.
+Official/final notifications will be sent to applicants by the end of May 2024 or an update on notifications will be provided prior to that date.